 Cooking rice in the microwave doesn’t take any less time, but it's convenient for other reasons.
 It’s a supper-saver in my tiny two-burner kitchen, freeing up space for sauté pans and Dutch ovens.
 It’s also ideal for small portions if you cook just for one or two.
-Best of all, there’s one less dish to clean because I can cook and eat my rice right out of the same bowl—and I’ll never argue against easier clean-up.
+Best of all, it means there’s one fewer dish to clean, because I can cook and eat my rice right out of the same bowl—and I’ll never argue against easier cleanup.

 How to Cook Rice in a Microwave

-The microwave method works best for a half to two cups of dry rice.
-I start out with short-, medium-, or long-grain white rice* that I thoroughly rinse with warm tap water.
-Using warm tap water to rinse the rice helps it cook up evenly, as it begins hydrating during the rinsing process.
+The microwave method works best for a half cup to two cups of dry rice.
+I start out with short-, medium-, or long-grain white rice* that I've thoroughly rinsed with warm tap water.
+Using warm tap water to rinse the rice helps it cook up evenly, as it will begin hydrating during the rinsing process.

-I next add the amount of liquid as directed on the package; the ratios of rice to water can vary depending on the particular varietal.
-Although tap water is fine, if I want to dress things up I’ll reach for stock or instant dashi, along with salt, butter, or other seasonings.
-I also add an additional splash of water—about two tablespoons—to account for the extra evaporation that occurs in the microwave versus a tightly covered pot or rice cooker.
+I then add the amount of liquid as directed on the package, as the proper ratio of rice to water can vary depending on the particular kind of rice.
+Although tap water is fine, if I want to dress things up, I’ll reach for stock or instant dashi, along with salt, butter, or other seasonings.
+I also add an extra splash of water—about two tablespoons—to account for the additional evaporation that occurs in the microwave versus a tightly covered pot or rice cooker.

-I then cover the rice with a clean dish towel or paper towel before cooking on high for ten minutes, followed by 15 more minutes on medium.
-The towel covering the rice absorbs excess steam, preventing the rice from growing soggy, while also keeping the top layer of rice from drying out.
-A tight-fitting lid will only cause the water to boil over, making a mess of the microwave and throwing off your liquid to rice ratio.
+I cover the rice with a clean dish towel or paper towel before cooking on high for 10 minutes, followed by 15 more minutes on medium.
+The towel covering the rice absorbs excess steam, preventing the rice from growing soggy while also keeping the top layer of rice from drying out.
+A tight-fitting lid will only cause the water to boil over, making a mess of the microwave and throwing off your liquid-to-rice ratio.

 Now all that’s left to do is fluff it with a fork and dig in!